Harry Chapman (footballer, born 1997): Burton Albion (loan)

 On 31 August 2021, Chapman joined League One club Burton Albion on a six-month loan until 2 January 2022.
 He made 15 appearances for Burton, scoring once – in his final appearance, a 4–1 win against Crewe Alexandra on 1 January 2022.
 At the end of the month, Chapman re-joined Burton on loan until the end of the season, making a further 15 appearances.

 Bradford City

 On 17 June 2022, Chapman signed a permanent contract with Bradford City on a 2-year deal.

 Chapman featured frequently in his first season, but towards the end of the campaign he suffered a hamstring injury when he crashed into an advertising hoarding against Sutton United, which kept him out of action for many months.
 Bradford City released him at the end of the 2023–24 season.

 Barnet

 Chapman signed for Barnet ahead of the 2024–25 season.
-After seven goals in 23 appearances in all competitions, Chapman left the Bees at the end of the season after winning the National League title.
+After seven goals in 23 appearances in all competitions, Chapman left the club at the end of the season after winning the National League title.